 gzip # compresses and decompresses files using Lempel-Ziv coding.

-Other commands to learn: tail, head, ssh, scp, echo.
+Other commands to learn: tail, head, ssh, scp, echo

-Let's not forget that we can learn all the specifics about how to use them with the mancommand which display the on-line manual pages.
+Let's not forget that we can learn all the specifics about how to use them with the man

 Learning to discover new commands.

-A very useful command is which that shows you here the binary location or what command is executing, for example:
+that shows you here the binary location or what command is executing, for example:

 which ls